videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/collaboration-in-meeting/pubsub.md

 ## Receiving the messages

-- The `messages `property of the `usePubSub` hook is an array of objects that stores both past and upcoming messages for a particular topic.
+- The `messages` property of the `usePubSub` hook is an array of objects that stores both past and upcoming messages for a particular topic.

 It contains the following properties:

 - `senderId`: Represents the `participantId` of the participant who sent the message.
 - `senderName`: Represents the `displayName` of the participant who sent the message.
-- `message`: The acatual message that was sent.
+- `message`: The actual message that was sent.
 - `timestamp`: The timestamp for when the message was published.
 - `topic`: The name of the topic the message was published to.
 - `payload`: The data that was sent along with message.